Sales pipeline size matters.

 - Pipeline size this month.

 Let’s suppose we are at the beginning of March 2019.
 The dashboard chart shows there is $2.5 million due to close this month.
-Now, let’s assume the typical sales cycle is 3 months.
-In that case, how many of the deals in the Prospecting and Investigation Stages can be relied upon to close successfully this month?
+Now, let’s assume the typical sales cycle is three months.
+In that case, can deals in the Prospecting and Investigation Stages can be relied upon to close successfully this month?

 - Negotiation Stage.